hackforla/expunge-assist/README.md

 Record Clearance is a project of Hack for LA.
 Record Clearance helps people in California with non-violent criminal records accomplish record clearance, expungement or reduction as a result of Prop 47 & Prop 64.

 The main features include building trust, educating the public about the program and informing those who are eligible for this program.
+We are currently building a Personal Statement Generator to facilitate the record expungement petitioning process.

 ## Project context